 You must inform the SAAQ of any change in your state of health within 30 days of this change.

-Very few people—approximately 1%—lose their licence following the medical and eye examinations.
+Very few people—approximately 1%—lose their licence following the medical examination and vision test.

 However, many others—approximately 56%—have to comply with certain conditions, such as:

 driving a vehicle equipped with an automatic transmission